“Meditation is paying sustained, unmixed attention to one thing at a time.”

 There is a trend today, particularly among liberal thinkers, to conflate meditation with prayer.
 For example, someone might write that a relaxed time spent contemplating a lovely patch of woods is a prayer.
 For followers of Continuing Creation, however, that is a marvelous Spiritual Meditation.

 The beautiful poem below, “The Summer Day,” by the Pulitzer Prize-winning American poet Mary Oliver, is a good example of a meditation that almost calls itself a prayer.
-The author considers calling it a “prayer,” but she sets that aside because she doesn’t need to invoke the word “prayer” to get to her spiritual goal.
+As I read the poem, the author considers calling it a “prayer,” but she sets that aside because she doesn’t need to invoke the word “prayer” to get to her wholistic goal.

-While the poem is surely a Spiritual Meditation on Nature, and Nature is one of the three bases (along with Reason and Science) of our Spiritual Practice of Continuing Creation.
+The poem is surely a Meditation on Nature, and Nature is one of the three bases (along with Reason and Science) of our Spiritual Practice of Continuing Creation.
 (The Summer Day was published in Mary Oliver’s New and Selected Poems, 1992, published by Beacon Press.)

 The Summer Day, by Mary Oliver